 Have you ever decided or declared that the diet starts on Monday, to then find yourself justifying having a second serving of mains, finishing off the bottle of wine or having a dessert, even if you’re already overly full?

-The reason that we do this, is that we pre-empt the restriction to come on a diet, and excessively eat the foods that we enjoy or fear going without.
-This eating behaviour is known as ‘the last supper effect’.
+We do this because we pre-empt the restriction to come on a diet and excessively eat the foods that we enjoy or fear going without.
+This eating behaviour is known as ‘the Last Supper effect’.

-Researches have demonstrated that the last supper effect is common among dieters.
+Researchers have demonstrated that the Last Supper effect is common among dieters.

 A study of female university students found that participants who were expected to diet for one week ate significantly more in a taste-rating task than the control group who were not told they would go on a diet.
 The study demonstrates that simply planning to go on a diet can trigger overeating in restrained eaters.